JohnMcKrazy/contact_browser_plugIn/README.md

 <h2>Instructions:</h2>

-You need to install this small add-on to your browser.
+You need to install this small extention to your browser.
 Steps to follow:

 -   Access the extension control of your browser (Chrome, Brave).